 Citigold Corporation has a formal environmental policy which is supported by the staff and board of directors.

-The Policy approved by Citigold Corporation and signed off on by the Managing Director, Mr Mark Lynch, is –
+The Policy approved by Citigold Corporation and signed off on by the Chairman, Mr Mark Lynch, is –

 “Citigold Corporation Limited explores for and produces gold profitably and sustainably without harming its employees, the community or the environment."

 Reporting of environmental monitoring and compliance assessment continues.
 Rehabilitation and routine groundwater analysis of mining areas is well advanced, in compliance with approved environmental plans.

 Citigold Corporation has established a sound background in environmental management and community relations.
 The Department of Mines & Energy has previously recognised the efforts of Citigold at Charters Towers -

 |"Your proactive attitude… is commendable.
 This attitude has been evident throughout the past 10 months in the progressive rehabilitation, community consultation programs and maintained communications with this office.
 In relation to environmental management you should be congratulated for a consistent approach that has led to significant improvement at your sites."

 |"As you may be aware, I have monitored the results of your public consultation and the noise minimisation measures for night operations at the Brilliant shaft. … It is very clear that the care and consideration was much welcomed by the surrounding residents.
 Your company's staff and contractors have earned their respect and this continuing public support will prove to be an important factor in the future success of your project."|

 Environmental Management Overview Strategy (EMOS)